plasmatech8/vscode-copilot-spell-checker/README.md

 # Copilot Spell Checker

-This is the README for your extension "copilot-spell-checker".
-This extension provides intelligent spell checking powered by GitHub Copilot.
+> 🛑 **Project Status**: This project is an experiment that demonstrated some limitations of using language models for spell checking.
+Feel free to use the code as inspiration, but be aware that it's not production-ready.

+A VS Code extension that provides context-aware spell checking powered by GitHub Copilot.
+Unlike traditional spell checkers, it uses AI to understand programming terminology and provide more intelligent suggestions based on the context of your code and documentation.

 ## Features